rgambord/c99-doc/doc/sections/5/2/4/1/index.rst

 .. _9899_5.2.4.1p1:

+.. container:: snum

+   :ref:`1 <9899_5.2.4.1p1>`

-:ref:`1 <9899_5.2.4.1p1>` The implementation shall be able to translate and execute at least one program that contains at least one instance of every one of the following limits:[#9899_note13]_
+The implementation shall be able to translate and execute at least one program that contains at least one instance of every one of the following limits:[#9899_note13]_

 -  127 nesting levels of blocks
 -  63 nesting levels of conditional inclusion